2019 Educational Scholarship Application

 6. The ACT scorecard, the official SAT scorecard, or the WIN Career Readiness scorecard.

-7. A personal essay.
-Choose one question from below and compose your essay on no more than two double spaced pages.
+7. A personal essay**.
+Compose your essay on no more than two double spaced pages.
 This document should not contain your name or identifying information.

 If you would like to learn more about eligibility requirements, how to apply for a Snowshoe Foundation Scholarship, or would like to nominate a student for consideration, please contact our office at: (304) 572-8500.